Safari West

 Are you a zoo?

-Safari West is not a zoo or a theme park, nor are we a drive through park.
+Safari West is not your typical zoo or a theme park, nor are we a drive-through park.
 We are an African Wildlife Preserve and African Tent Camp.
 Safari West Wildlife Preserve is a private facility whose primary focus is on conservation through education.
 We are privately owned and our only source of income is from our guests.
-We have a lot of mouths to feed with our five hundred animals.
-When you pay for tours, lodging, and other services at Safari West, you are helping to feed and care for the beautiful new animal friends you will meet during your stay here.
+We have a lot of mouths to feed with our eight hundred animals.
+When you pay for safaris, overnight stays in our tents, and other services at Safari West, you are helping to feed and care for the beautiful new animal friends you will meet during your stay here.
 With friends like you, we can continue our mission to teach and promote conservation now and in the future.

 How long has Safari West been around?

 Safari West was founded in 1989 as a private ranch for breeding and species propagation.
-In 1992, Safari West gained membership in the American Zoo and Aquarium Association, one of only six private facilities in North America to belong to that prestigious organization.
+In 1992, Safari West had gained membership in the Association of Zoos and Aquariums, one of only six private facilities in North America to belong to that prestigious organization.
 We soon added children’s tours.
-In 1993 we opened our doors to tours for both adults and children.
+In 1993 we opened our doors to safaris for both adults and children.
+We look forward to submitting a re-accreditation application to AZA on a future date to be determined.

 How many people visit Safari West every year?